codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 I thought this may be an educational problem to solve by writing a (non-shell) program to do the same thing.

-As soon as I see the word frequency, I start thinking whether using a hash-table is a viable option.
+As soon as I see the word "frequency", I start thinking whether using a hash-table is a viable option.

-We want to create a hash-table of the sort : `{ line : freq_of_occurence , ... }`
+A hash-table like `{ line : freq_of_occurence , ... }`
-which contains all the strings of the log file mapped to their frequency.
+can be used to contain all the strings of the log file mapped to their frequency.

 ```python
 for line in file: